-The revision lists of Latgale (Latvian part of province of Vitebsk) are survived partially.
-The Archives keep only the revision lists of Rositten (Rēzekne) district for 1772, Ozupino village in Ludsen (Ludza) district for 1816 and 1834, private-owned estate Ozupino for 1850 and 1858, and only six files of the revision lists of Ludsen and Dunaburg (Daugavpils) districts for 1858.
+Revision lists of Latgale (Latvian part of province of Vitebsk) have survived incomplete.
+The Archives keep only revision lists of Rositten (Rēzekne) district for 1772, Ozupino village in Ludsen (Ludza) district for 1816 and 1834, private-owned estate Ozupino for 1850 and 1858, and only six files of the revision lists of Ludsen and Dunaburg (Daugavpils) districts for 1858.

-Every archival file is digitalized as a separate file and the title page shows: fund name, fund number, inventory number, file number, dates of the document and number of pages.
+Every archival file is digitalized as a separate file and the title page shows: fond name, fund number, inventory number, file number, dates of the document and number of pages.

-The virtual archives consist of digitalized documents of the archival funds.
-Information about the funds’ content can be found in the database of the Central Register of National Archival Fund http://www.arhivi.gov.lv
+The virtual archives consist of digitalized documents of the archival fonds.
+Information about the fonds’ content can be found in the database of the Central Fond Register at http://www.arhivi.gov.lv

 Since 2013 the site has a new section – Databases – List of Latvian Inhabitants (1918-1940) set up as a result of work with personal documents.
 Ordering at the archives one can obtain information about: maiden name of women, family status, marriage or divorce, religion, occupation, minor children, address at the Latvian territory, as well as a copy of the passport photos if available.